-The FTT proposal remains subject to negotiation between the participating Member States and is the subject of legal challenge.
-It may therefore be altered prior to any implementation, the timing of which remains unclear.
+The FTT proposal remains subject to negotiation between the participating Member States.
+It may therefore be altered prior to any implementation.
 Additional EU Member States may decide to participate.
 Prospective holders of the Notes are advised to seek their own professional advice in relation to the FTT.

-United States Foreign Account Tax Compliance Act Withholding (FATCA)
+United States Foreign Account Tax Compliance Act Withholding